cmu-mars/cmu-robotics/documents/p2-cp1.md

 }
 ```

-The total number of possible configuration for the robot is: `2^20 = 1M`.
+The total number of possible configuration for the robot is: `2^20 = 1M`, which makes a huge configuration space and will make the learning a challenging task.

 The power consumption model is then specified as: